-Our faculty and staff combine their efforts and knowledge along with parents and community to give the children who attend Albany Lower Elementary the opportunity to feel comfortable in the learning environment as well as in their daily lives.
+Our faculty and staff combine their efforts and knowledge along with parents and community to give the children who attend Albany Lower Elementary the opportunity to feel comfortable in the learning environment.

 WE ARE THE HOME OF THE LITTLEST HORNETS!!!